 You have to build a reputation for something and say it loud and say it to people.
 People want to help but it’s yours to define what it is.

 Start with a list of what you’re really good at

-It doesn’t have to be unique or something that no one else on the planet can deliver, it just needs to be something you’re really good at.
+It doesn’t have to be something that no one else on the planet can deliver, it just needs to be something you’re really good at.
 It has to be something you’ve demonstrated in your role, relevant and provide forward momentum rather than get you stuck.
 It must include impact or outcomes, not just activities.
 Create a list of those areas without editing.
 Add to your list by seeking insight from others who have seen you in action or heard about your work.
 Now, push yourself to describe those skills in a way that adds texture.

 - Driving cross functional alignment across complex projects to get things done

 - Connector of ideas to create new/innovative solutions

 - Delivers the impossible by consistently navigating around barriers

 - Inspires teams to deliver what others might feel is impossible

 Cross that list with what the organization values